 I’m really happy with the way things are coming along, it feels much better when everything works well together and isn’t just random things placed together hoping they look good.
 I just can’t decide whether to buy a new rug or to leave a bare wooden floor, decisions, decisions!

-How did you decide on your house theme?
+How did you decide on your house/room theme?
 Any tips or tricks to help me or other readers?
 Leave a comment below 🙂

 Twitter ~ Instagram ~ Bloglovin